maistra/istio-operator/bundle/README.md

 `Grafana` is an open-source platform for monitoring and observability.
 You can use `Grafana` with the Sail Operator to configure dahsboards for istio, see [Grafana](https://istio.io/latest/docs/ops/integrations/grafana/) for more information.

-To install Prometheus you will need to follow this steps:
+To install Grafana, perform the following steps:

 1. Deploy `Grafana`: